ScyllaDB University Live | Free Virtual Training Event

 Set Up a Spark Cluster with Ansible¶

 An Ansible playbook is provided in the ansible folder of our Git repository.
-The Ansible playbook will install the pre-requisites, Spark, on the master and workers added to the ansible/inventory/hosts file.
-Scylla-migrator will be installed on the spark master node.
+The Ansible playbook installs the prerequisites and Spark on the hosts listed in the inventory that you pass to ansible-playbook.
+ScyllaDB Migrator will be installed on the Spark master node.

 Target OS: The Ansible playbook expects the target hosts to use an Ubuntu-compatible Linux distribution.
 Ubuntu 22.04 LTS and Ubuntu 24.04 LTS are most broadly tested, but other Ubuntu-compatible Linux distributions are likely to work as well.